Jensenix/PizzaTrinity/README.md

 5.  **Serve a Customer**: From the game menu, select a customer by their number to view their order.
 6.  **Read the Hints**: Use the customer's unique hints to figure out which toppings they want.
 7.  **Make the Pizza**: Enter the numbers corresponding to the correct toppings to complete the order.
-8.  **Earn Points**: Correct orders earn you points and increase your completed order count.
+8.  **Earn Points**: Correct orders earn you points.
 Be fast and accurate to get the highest score!

-## 🛠️ Technical Concepts Demonstrated

-This project effectively demonstrates several important programming concepts:
--   **Object-Oriented Programming (OOP)**: Extensive use of classes and objects to model the game's components.
--   **Inheritance**: The `VIPCustomer` class inherits from and extends the `Customer` class.
--   **Encapsulation**: The `AuthManager` and `VIPCustomer` classes use private attributes (`_users`, `_discount`) to protect their internal state.
--   **Multithreading**: The `threading` module is used to run the customer generation process concurrently with the main game loop.
--   **Data Structures**: Use of lists and dictionaries to manage customers, pizza toppings, prices, and user data.

 ## ⚙️ Getting Started